Tidy Data and Pivoting

 ## 6 24 6.74 3 10 last

-This is not the same format as ratings_tbl2.
+This is not the same format as ratings_tbl2, which was the tidy format for our earlier “viewership growth within series” analysis.
 But it does contain the same information.
-To convert ratings_tbl1 into ratings_tbl2, we need to make ratings_tbl1 wider: we need to move some information in the rows (the info about whether each episode is the first or last episode of each season) into new columns.
+To finish converting ratings_tbl1 into ratings_tbl2, we need to make ratings_tbl1 wider: we need to move some information in the rows (the info about whether each episode is the first or last episode of each season) into new columns.

 We can solve this problem using pivot_wider, which needs three pieces of information.